 Since the Rainbow Flag designed by Gilbert Baker for San Francisco’s Gay Freedom Day Parade in June 1978 had not yet become a symbol of the community, Banks sewed together two bedsheets, dyed them pink and cut them into a triangular flag.
 Banks and Montréal drag legend “La Monroe” (a.k.a.
 Armand Monroe) waved their “flag” at the head of the march.

-The city’s queer bars moved east to the Village following a concentrated Montréal police crackdown on downtown LGBTQ establishments that began before the 1976 summer Olympic games and peaked with the police raid on Bud’s (1250 Stanley Street) in June 1984, when 75 officers charged 122 men with being found in a common bawdy house.
+The city’s queer bars moved east to the Village following a concentrated Montréal police crackdown on downtown LGBTQ+ establishments that began before the 1976 summer Olympic games and peaked with the police raid on Bud’s (1250 Stanley Street) in June 1984, when 75 officers charged 122 men with being found in a common bawdy house.
+Rents in the east village were also much cheaper than rents downtown, and accelerated the move east.

 Alongside the 1977 Truxx police raid, the game-changing Sex Garage police raid is widely considered to be Montréal’s Stonewall.